napframework/nap/readme.md

 	- nap
 	- thirdparty

 NAP requires that your Qt version is a build from [qt.io](http://download.qt.io/official_releases/qt/) and that the environment variable `QT_DIR` points to the directory that holds the libraries, e.g.: `C:\mycomp\qt\5.11.3\msvc2015_64`.
-Only the editor (Napkin) depends on QT, NAP applications do not have a dependency on QT.
+Only the editor (Napkin) depends on Qt, NAP applications do not have a dependency on Qt.

 ## Create the Solution